Blackhawks say Crawford will return as assistant in January

-Chicago Blackhawks assistant Marc Crawford will remain suspended until Jan.
-2 and then resume his coaching duties after an investigation into his behavior in previous jobs.
+Chicago Blackhawks assistant coach Marc Crawford will remain suspended until Jan.
+2 and then resume his duties after an investigation into his behavior in previous jobs.

 Several former players accused Crawford of physical and verbal abuse in recent weeks.
 Crawford on Monday apologized to Sean Avery, Harold Druken, Patrick O’Sullivan and Brent Sopel, who spoke publicly about the coach’s actions.